Cooper Companies (NYSE:COO) Updates FY 2022 Earnings Guidance

-Cooper Companies (NYSE:COO – Get Rating) issued an update on its FY 2022 earnings guidance on Thursday morning.
-The company provided earnings per share guidance of $13.09-$13.29 for the period, compared to the consensus earnings per share estimate of $13.74.
+Cooper Companies (NYSE:COO – Get Rating) updated its FY 2022 earnings guidance on Thursday.
+The company provided earnings per share (EPS) guidance of $13.09-$13.29 for the period, compared to the consensus estimate of $13.74.
 The company issued revenue guidance of $3.28 billion-$3.31 billion, compared to the consensus revenue estimate of $3.29 billion.

-Cooper Companies (NYSE:COO – Get Rating) last posted its quarterly earnings results on Thursday, June 2nd.
-The medical device company reported $3.24 EPS for the quarter, missing the consensus estimate of $3.43 by ($0.19).
-Cooper Companies had a net margin of 30.20% and a return on equity of 9.48%.
-The company had revenue of $829.80 million during the quarter, compared to analyst estimates of $821.03 million.
-During the same period in the prior year, the business posted $3.38 EPS.
-Cooper Companies’s revenue for the quarter was up 15.3% compared to the same quarter last year.
-As a group, analysts expect that Cooper Companies will post 13.19 earnings per share for the current fiscal year.
+Several equities research analysts recently issued reports on the company.
+Piper Sandler cut their price target on Cooper Companies from $500.00 to $430.00 and set an overweight rating for the company in a research note on Tuesday, May 31st.
+Needham & Company LLC assumed coverage on Cooper Companies in a research note on Friday, April 8th.
+They issued a hold rating for the company.
+Robert W. Baird cut their price target on Cooper Companies from $437.00 to $392.00 in a research note on Thursday, May 26th.
+KeyCorp lowered their price objective on shares of Cooper Companies from $414.00 to $408.00 and set an overweight rating for the company in a research report on Friday, June 3rd.
+Finally, Stifel Nicolaus lowered their price objective on shares of Cooper Companies from $475.00 to $450.00 in a research report on Monday, June 6th.
+Three analysts have rated the stock with a hold rating and eight have given a buy rating to the company’s stock.
+According to data from MarketBeat, the stock presently has an average rating of Moderate Buy and an average target price of $432.89.

-In other news, Director Jody S. Lindell sold 700 shares of the business’s stock in a transaction dated Monday, April 4th.
-The stock was sold at an average price of $421.04, for a total value of $294,728.00.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through this hyperlink.
-Also, Director Gary S. Petersmeyer sold 300 shares of the business’s stock in a transaction dated Monday, April 11th.
-The shares were sold at an average price of $410.55, for a total value of $123,165.00.
+In related news, Director Robert S. Weiss sold 13,039 shares of the business’s stock in a transaction on Tuesday, March 29th.
+The shares were sold at an average price of $415.24, for a total value of $5,414,314.36.
+The sale was disclosed in a legal filing with the SEC, which is accessible through this link.
+Also, Director Gary S. Petersmeyer sold 300 shares of the business’s stock in a transaction on Monday, April 11th.
+The stock was sold at an average price of $410.55, for a total transaction of $123,165.00.
 The disclosure for this sale can be found here.
-Insiders have sold a total of 14,039 shares of company stock valued at $5,832,207 over the last ninety days.
-1.70% of the stock is owned by company insiders.
+Insiders have sold 14,039 shares of company stock valued at $5,832,207 over the last quarter.
+Company insiders own 1.70% of the company’s stock.

-Institutional investors and hedge funds have recently added to or reduced their stakes in the stock.
-Vanguard Group Inc. lifted its stake in Cooper Companies by 1.3% in the 1st quarter.
-Vanguard Group Inc. now owns 5,368,727 shares of the medical device company’s stock valued at $2,241,927,000 after buying an additional 70,640 shares in the last quarter.
-Goldman Sachs Group Inc. lifted its stake in Cooper Companies by 22.0% in the 1st quarter.
-Goldman Sachs Group Inc. now owns 162,146 shares of the medical device company’s stock valued at $67,711,000 after buying an additional 29,247 shares in the last quarter.
-Bridgewater Associates LP lifted its stake in Cooper Companies by 44.7% in the 1st quarter.
-Bridgewater Associates LP now owns 86,652 shares of the medical device company’s stock valued at $36,185,000 after buying an additional 26,775 shares in the last quarter.
-Eaton Vance Management lifted its stake in Cooper Companies by 63.0% in the 1st quarter.
-Eaton Vance Management now owns 63,703 shares of the medical device company’s stock valued at $26,602,000 after buying an additional 24,612 shares in the last quarter.
-Finally, Royal Bank of Canada lifted its stake in Cooper Companies by 14.5% in the 1st quarter.
-Royal Bank of Canada now owns 148,821 shares of the medical device company’s stock valued at $62,145,000 after buying an additional 18,903 shares in the last quarter.
-Institutional investors and hedge funds own 98.38% of the company’s stock.
+Institutional investors have recently modified their holdings of the stock.
+Orion Portfolio Solutions LLC grew its holdings in Cooper Companies by 6.4% during the 1st quarter.
+Orion Portfolio Solutions LLC now owns 1,063 shares of the medical device company’s stock worth $444,000 after acquiring an additional 64 shares during the period.
+Captrust Financial Advisors grew its holdings in Cooper Companies by 6.7% during the 1st quarter.
+Captrust Financial Advisors now owns 1,026 shares of the medical device company’s stock worth $428,000 after acquiring an additional 64 shares during the period.
+Advisors Asset Management Inc. grew its holdings in Cooper Companies by 0.3% during the 1st quarter.
+Advisors Asset Management Inc. now owns 19,876 shares of the medical device company’s stock worth $8,300,000 after acquiring an additional 64 shares during the period.
+Brinker Capital Investments LLC grew its holdings in Cooper Companies by 3.5% during the 1st quarter.
+Brinker Capital Investments LLC now owns 2,600 shares of the medical device company’s stock worth $1,086,000 after acquiring an additional 88 shares during the period.
+Finally, Toroso Investments LLC grew its holdings in Cooper Companies by 12.3% during the 1st quarter.
+Toroso Investments LLC now owns 1,189 shares of the medical device company’s stock worth $497,000 after acquiring an additional 130 shares during the period.
+98.38% of the stock is currently owned by institutional investors.

 Cooper Companies Company Profile (Get Rating)